 We receive and store any information you knowingly provide to us when you create an account, make a purchase, or fill any forms on the Website.
 When required, this information may include the following:

 Some of the information we collect is directly from you via the Website and Services.
-However, we may also collect Personal Information about you from other sources such as public databases, social media platforms, third-party data providers, and our joint marketing partners.
+However, we may also collect Personal Information about you from other sources such as social media platforms and our joint partners.
 Personal Information we collect from other sources may include demographic information, such as age and gender, device information, such as IP addresses, location, such as city and state, and online behavioral data, such as information about your use of social media websites, page view information and search results and links.

 You can choose not to provide us with your Personal Information, but then you may not be able to take advantage of some of the features on the Website.
 Users who are uncertain about what information is mandatory are welcome to contact us.